Hospitals see near-record numbers of medically-fit patients stuck in beds

 Some 9% of patients waited more than an hour last week to be handed over to A&E teams – again, the lowest this winter and down from 19% the previous week.

-There were 7% waiting over an hour at this point last year and 18% waiting at least half an hour.
+There were 7% waiting more than an hour at this point last year and 18% waiting at least half an hour.

+Patricia Marquis, Royal College of Nursing director for England, said the latest data “shows exactly why nurses across the country are standing up for their patients and joining picket lines”.

+She continued: “With 14,000 patients stuck in hospitals in England who are medically fit to be discharged but can’t be because of the lack of community and social care – a near record – and hospitals full to bursting, the pressure on health and care shows no sign of waning.

 “The £250 million announced by the Government to free up beds is welcome given the urgent need to ease pressures, but this needs to reach the front line without delay.”

-“The public can also help by using the best services for their condition: 999 in an emergency and otherwise 111 online, and there is still time to getting vaccinations if eligible.”
+“The public can also help by using the best services for their condition: 999 in an emergency and otherwise 111 online, and there is still time to get vaccinations if eligible.”